greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 For cgroup v1, the output is `tmpfs`.
 For cgroup v2, output is `cgroup2fs`.

-If you want to switch from cgroup v1 to v2, run the following command:
+If you want to switch from cgroup v1 to v2, run the following commands:

 - Red Hat 8/Rocky 8/Oracle 8 systems:
     ```